khantnaingset-kns/urlshortener-with-nest/README.md

 # URL Shortener with Nest

-Welcome to the OpenSource URL Shortener project, designed exclusively for learning purposes and as a tutorial resource.
-Built with Nest.js, TypeScript, and Node.js, this project serves as an invaluable educational tool for aspiring developers and enthusiasts.
+Welcome to the OpenSource URL Shortener project, designed exclusively for learning purposes.
+Built with Nest.js, TypeScript, and Node.js, this project serves as an invaluable educational tool for aspiring developers, devops and enthusiasts.

-### Key Features: ###

-- Nest.js Foundation: Delve into the powerful Nest.js framework and learn how to create modular and scalable applications.
-Explore its architectural intricacies and grasp the principles of maintainable code and DDD design.

-- TypeScript Proficiency: Gain hands-on experience with TypeScript, a language that combines innovation with safety.
-Discover how type checking at compile time can enhance code reliability.

-- Node.js Performance: Dive into Node.js and harness its capabilities for high-performance web applications.

-- Open-Source Collaboration: Immerse yourself in the world of open-source development.
-Contribute, collaborate, and discover the power of community-driven projects.

 # Description